efredine/tccp-playground/PRODUCTION.md

 ls -la ui-vite-react/dist/
 ```

+### SPA routing issues (404 on refresh)

+If you get 404 errors when refreshing frontend routes like `/new-order`:
+- This is automatically handled by the SPA fallback configuration
+- All non-API routes serve `index.html` to enable client-side routing
+- Make sure you rebuilt the frontend after any routing changes

 ### CORS issues

 In production mode, CORS is automatically handled since frontend and API are served from the same origin.